Hans H. Driessnack: Early life and education

 Driessnack was born in Yonkers, New York in 1927, and graduated from Charles E. Gorton High School in 1945.
 In 1951, he received a Bachelor of Science degree in civil engineering from Syracuse University, where he was enrolled in the AFROTC.
+He was also a member of the Syracuse Orange men's crew from 1947 to 1950.
+In 1959, he received a master's degree in business administration from the Air Force Institute of Technology at Wright-Patterson Air Force Base in Ohio.

 Military service

-After graduating from Syracuse and the AFROTC program, Driessnack was commissioned as a second lieutenant in March, 1951.
+After graduating from Syracuse and the AFROTC program, Driessnack was commissioned as a second lieutenant in March 1951.
 He served as a base civil engineering officer until October, 1952, at which time he entered the pilot training program at Goodfellow Air Force Base, Texas.
-In the spring of 1953, having completed combat crew training at what was then Pinecastle Air Force Base (it was later renamed McCoy Air Force Base), Lieutenant Driessnack deployed to South Korea, where he served as a fighter pilot in the 428th Fighter-Bomber Squadron, eventually flying twenty-five combat missions.
+In the spring of 1953, having completed combat crew training at what was then Pinecastle Air Force Base.